gajus/fuss.js/README.md

 ## Usage

 Fuss will load and initialize [Facebook JavaScript SDK](https://developers.facebook.com/docs/javascript/quickstart/v2.2) for you.
-When

 ```js
 /**